-"You do not have to say anything.
-But it may harm your defence if you do not mention when questioned something which you later rely on in Court.
-Anything you do say may be given in evidence."
+'You do not have to say anything.
+But it may harm your defence if you do not mention now something which you later rely on in court.
+Anything you do say may be given in evidence.'

 Where the use of the Welsh Language is appropriate, a constable may provide the caution directly in Welsh in the following terms: